iBakuman/admin/seo/README.md

 ## Render SEO html data

+### Render a single seo

-- Render a single seo
+- Render a single seo with model

   To call `Render(obj interface{}, req *http.Request)` for rendering a single seo.

+  NOTE: `obj` must be of type *NameObj or a pointer to a struct that has a field of type `Setting`.

   ```go
   type Post struct {